vackosar/vackosar.github.io/_posts/2016-07-16-Boost-Jog-Morale-Using-Mil-Cadence.md

 ## Running Triples Your Speed For Extra One Third Of Calories
 Based on [1](https://www.researchgate.net/publication/221975400_Energy_Expenditure_Comparison_Between_Walking_and_Running_in_Average_Fitness_Individuals) and [2](https://www.verywell.com/does-running-burn-more-calories-than-walking-3435132)
 normal walking speed of 2.5 mph on average consumes around 87 calories per mile while running at speed of 7 mph will consume only 32 extra calories, which is 37% per mile extra.

+## Standing Burns

+[Standing burns only 10% more than sitting per hour](https://pubmed.ncbi.nlm.nih.gov/26693809/) (80kcal -> 88kcal), which is one carrot of energy per 3 hours.

 ### Update 2020-07-06